opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/bestpractices/performance.rst

   Writing idempotent code for your function ensures that the function handles repeated events in the same way.

-* **Use the connection pool**
+* **Use connection pooling**

-  Use the connection pool properly and reuse connections to reduce the cold start overhead of new connections (such as HTTP connection pool, database connection pool, Redis connection pool, etc.).
+  Use an connection pool properly and reuse connections to reduce the cold start overhead of new connections (such as HTTP connection pool, database connection pool, Redis connection pool, etc.).

 * **Avoid reinitializing variable objects**